 8.1 Sorbent Tubes — used both for axial diffusive sampling and for calibration of axial and radial diffusive samplers

 8.1.1 Tubes with outside diameter of 6.4 mm (0.25 in), inside diameter of 5 mm (stainless steel) and of length 89 mm (3.5 in) have been found to work well for this method and are used in many TD systems (see Fig. 1).
 Such tubes typically contain an overall sorbent bed length of 40 mm to 60 mm, retained in the central, directly heated portion of the tube using stainless steel gauzes.
 A precise 14 mm air space is left free of sorbent at the sampling end to define the diffusive air gap.
-A similar or longer air gap is left at the other end of the tube to minimize interference from diffusive ingress – e.g. when replacing storage caps with analytical caps.
+A similar or longer air gap is left at the other end of the tube to minimize interference from diffusive ingress – for example when replacing storage caps with analytical caps.

 8.1.2 Inert-coated stainless steel tubes are preferred if reactive organic compounds are of interest.